geometric-kernels/GeometricKernels/docs/index.rst

 ..  code-block:: bash

    uv venv --python python[version] [venv_dir]
+where [env_dir] is the directory (default is `.venv`) of the environment and [version] is the version of Python you want to use, we currently support 3.9, 3.10, 3.11, 3.12.

+[Optional] activate the environment.
+However, this is not strictly necessary for `uv`.
+Instead, use tools like `uv run python` to run Python inside the environment.
+See `uv documentation <https://docs.astral.sh/uv/>` for more details.

+..  code-block:: bash
    source [venv_dir]/bin/activate

-where [env_dir] is the directory of the environment and [version] is the version of Python you want to use, we currently support 3.9, 3.10, 3.11.

 .. raw:: html